ken-unger/tflite/README.md

 >>

 > Note: fix for label_image linking
->> Remove 'protobuf' from tensorflow_src\tensorflow\lite\examples\label_image\CMakelists.txt line 87 since protobuf is already included as a static library
+>> Remove 'protobuf' from tensorflow_src\tensorflow\lite\examples\label_image\CMakelists.txt line 87 since protobuf is already included as a static library.
+On a clean machine, -lprotobuf may not be present

 ### Copy the binaries and the tflite_model onto QEMU/Debian.